-Next to the master bath is a closet holding a stackable washer/dryer, a welcome first-floor laundry on such a cozy home.
+Next to the master bath is a closet holding a stackable washer/dryer, and a welcome first-floor laundry in such a cozy home.
 The master suite has grown a bit too; now it can accommodate a walk-in-closet!
 A pocket door is still used on the closet entry in order to conserve space.
 The stairwell has also grown from a space-saving U-shaped to a more convenient straight run with landing.
 This will make it more convenient to bring furniture upstairs, where the bedrooms have gained a few feet of space as well.
-Also, this expanded plan easily allows for a full size basement or garage below the main level.
+Also, this expanded plan easily allows for a full-size basement or garage below the main level.

 We hope this look at the Center Harbor and its slightly larger derivative has shown you how living in a smaller space is possible without giving up the amenities of the modern barn home.
 If you’re looking to build a new timber-framed home, regardless of size, please contact us to get started.